 In this tutorial, we will show you how to install PostgreSQL on CentOS 7.
 For those of you who didn’t know, PostgreSQL is a free, open-source object-relational database management system (object-RDBMS), similar to MySQL, and is standards-compliant and extensible.
 It is commonly used as a back-end for web and mobile applications.
 PostgreSQL, or ‘Postgres’ as it is nicknamed, adopts the ANSI/ISO SQL standards together, with the revisions.
 The vast majority of Linux distributions have PostgreSQL available in supplied packages.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation PostgreSQL in CentOS 7 server.
+I will show you through the step-by-step installation of PostgreSQL in CentOS 7 server.